dojo/docs/developer/design/builder.rst

 		deps:["main"]
 	}

-This configuration is used during to load the application, maybe something like this in the <head> element in ~/dev/acme/main.html.
+Remember the dojo loader will simply ignore the ``basePath`` property; it is only meaningful to the build system.
+This configuration may be used to load the application, maybe something like this in the <head> element in ~/dev/acme/main.html.

 .. code-block :: html